A quick guide to exploring the Galapagos Islands

 Another great thing about going on a cruise is that everything will be already arranged for you.
 You won’t lose any valuable time planning and organizing your accommodation, tours, transportation and meals, which makes that you will see the most highlights as possible in your desired time frame.
 Most Galapagos cruises have two (or three) main activities planned every day, of which most of the time at least 1 snorkel activity.
 Did you know that the underwater wildlife is as diverse, if not even more diverse, than the fauna on the islands itself?

 You don’t necessarily have to pay an arm and a leg to board a Galapagos cruise.
 About a month before departure, most Galapagos vessels start offering great discounts on their cruises that are not sold out yet.
-Especially if you are flexible in your travel time, a last-minute cruise could be an attractive option for you!
-To give you an idea, our last minute offers start around $900 dollar per person for a cruise 4 days/3 nights.
-You can check out our current last-minute Galapagos offers here.
+Especially if you are flexible in your travel time, a last minute cruise could be an attractive option for you!
+To give you an idea, our last minute offers start around $1000 dollar per person for a 4 days/3 nights cruise.
+On our website you can find our current last minute Galapagos offers.

-The last week before departure, the last-minute discount prices hardly get any better.
+The last 2 weeks before departure, the last-minute discount prices hardly get any better.
 The real bargain-hunters that are hoping to get a better deal once arrived on the Galapagos, might get lucky.
-But to be honest, it is a risk and chances are high that there are no cruises left within the dates of your flights, or they start or end on an island that doesn’t fit your flight schedule.
-You might even end up spending more time on the Galapagos inside the walls of local travel agencies than actually enjoying your stay on this unique place in the world that you were so determined to visit.
+But to be honest, if you are determined to go on a cruise we advise to book your cruise beforehand.If not, there might not be any cruise options left within the dates of your flights, or they start or end on an island that doesn’t fit your flight schedule.
+You might even end up spending more time on the Galapagos inside the walls of local travel agencies than actually enjoying your stay on this unique place on earth.

 2. Going on an island hopping tour